-ML-1 could be packed into 6 shipping containers – one for the reactor, one for the complete heat conversion system, one for the control room, and three others for cabling, auxiliary gas storage and handling equipment and miscellaneous tools and critical supplies.
+ML-1 could be packed into four transport packages – a trailer carrying two connected skids for the reactor and the complete heat conversion system, a shipping box for the control room, and two others for cabling, auxiliary gas storage and handling equipment and miscellaneous tools and critical supplies.

 In order to reduce the weight of shielding needing transport, the reactor was designed to be installed with a human exclusion boundary of 500 feet.